-Finance Bill 2019 features some significant measures with implications for businesses in Ireland, including EU and OECD rules becoming part of Irish law.
+Finance Act 2019, which was signed into law on 22 December 2019, features some significant measures with implications for businesses in Ireland, including EU and OECD rules becoming part of Irish law.

-The Bill also proposes some changes to the Real Estate Investment Trust (REIT) regime and the taxation of Irish Real Estate Funds (IREFs).
-Amendments to strengthen and broaden the application of existing anti avoidance rules applicable to securitisation companies have also been proposed.
+The Act also implements some changes to the Real Estate Investment Trust (REIT) regime and the taxation of Irish Real Estate Funds (IREFs).
+Amendments to strengthen and broaden the application of existing anti-avoidance rules applicable to securitisation companies have also been included in the Act.